-These Oven Roasted Tomatillos are so easy to make and are perfect for the answer to the question “I have too many tomatillos, what can I make?”.
+These Oven Roasted Tomatillos are so easy (made just like my whole baked green tomatoes) to make and are perfect for the answer to the question “I have too many tomatillos, what can I make?”.
 Not only can you serve them immediately for dinner (recipe ideas below!), but they freeze and can amazingly well!

 How to Cook Tomatillos